wrgorman/FlightDelays/README.md

 The purpose of this project was to create a model that would predict whether a flight would arrive on time or be delayed based on choice of airline and how busy the departure and arrival airports are on an annual basis.

-The final version of this project can be found in the ./Deployment/Final Version subdirectory.
-All files referenced below are contained in that child directory off of the current directory (i.e., FlightDelays).
+The final version of this project can be found within the &quot;./Deployment/Final Version&quot; subdirectory that is located within this current directory (i.e., FlightDelays).
+All files referenced below are contained in this same child directory.

 The data used as part of this was found on the Kaggle website and extracted from data that I had previously compiled during my normal course of work.
 Information about the Kaggle data can be found in the &quot;Project Concept.md&quot; markdown document.
 The relevant data that I provided consisted of airport operations count information that was a direct measure of how busy each airport is.